 In the Lifetime of the Buddha

-One time the Buddha praised some lay followers for observing the holy-day precepts and told them this story so they knew that even when he lived the glorious life of a naga king he faithfully observed the holy days.
+One time the Buddha praised some lay followers for observing the holy-day vows and told them this story so they knew that, even when he lived the glorious life of a naga king, he faithfully observed the holy days.